MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 - DAX includes many functions that return a table, rather than a value.
 The table is not displayed in a reporting client, but is used to provide input to other functions.
 For example, you can retrieve a table and then count the distinct values in it, or calculate dynamic sums across filtered tables or columns.

 - DAX functions include a variety of *time intelligence* functions.
 These functions let you define or select date ranges, and perform dynamic calculations based on these dates or range.
 For example, you can compare sums across parallel periods.

+### Aggregation functions

+Aggregation functions calculate a (scalar) value such as count, sum, average, minimum, or maximum for all rows in a column or table as defined by the expression.
+To learn more, see [Aggregation functions](aggregation-functions-dax.md).

 ### Date and time functions

 The date and time functions in DAX are similar to date and time functions in Microsoft Excel.
 However, DAX functions are based on a **datetime** data type starting March 1, 1900.
 To learn more, see [Date and time functions](date-and-time-functions-dax.md).